wx-chevalier/Awesome-Lists-and-CheatSheets/Infrastructure/Database/Database-OpenSource-List.md

 ## Sharding

 - [Sharding-Sphere #Project#](https://gitee.com/Sharding-Sphere/sharding-sphere): Sharding-Sphere is an open-source ecosystem consisted of a set of distributed database middleware solutions, including 3 independent products, Sharding-JDBC, Sharding-Proxy & Sharding-Sidecar (todo).

+* [KingShard #Project#](https://github.com/flike/kingshard): kingshard is a high-performance proxy for MySQL powered by Go.

+* [Atlas #Project#](https://github.com/Qihoo360/Atlas): A high-performance and stable proxy for MySQL, it is developed by Qihoo's DBA and infrastructure team.

 # Key-Value Database